PRESENTATION and VISION

 I expect a capital inflow into the southern periphery of the eurozone, therefore raising the need for macroeconomic and financial consulting, namely to provide macroeconomic analysis also to support the inflow of financial capital into the southern periphery of the eurozone from the other currency areas, that would be seeking a safe haven into the eurozone for parking liquidity in a foreign investment – such as the beautiful central Italy – from abroad.

-Notwithstanding the innate propensity to start a business project – possibly in the South East Asia and in the East Africa – the excessive monetary expansion and lending of credit in the aftermath of the introduction of the euro in 2002 have been causing a wide inflation of the market value of assets therefore an excessively onerous investment costs.
+Notwithstanding the innate propensity to start a business project – possibly in Venezuela – the excessive monetary expansion and lending of credit in the aftermath of the introduction of the euro in 2002 have been causing a wide inflation of the market value of assets therefore an excessively onerous investment costs.
 The extremely low interest rates have favoured in the years the accumulation of unproductive debt and blowing an unsustainable real estate bubble, dependent on the lending rather than on the effective capacity to generate income through production and the export of goods and services.

 Indeed, quod erat demonstrandum, the ultraexpansionary monetary policies adopted in the aftermath of the global financial crisis of 2008-9 have revealed counterproductive if not detrimental in respect of the stability of the economic system, such as its productivity and international competitiveness.
 Supporting an economy in a debt deflation and demographic crisis by reducing the interest rates – and keeping rates at zero for a decade – thus expanding lending, other than monetizing the deteriorated financial assets, was revealed counterproductive.
 As it was widely foreseeable.